 * Yen stands tall vs peers as trade woes stoke risk aversion

-LONDON, May 9 (Reuters) - The Japanese yen surged to a three-month high against the dollar on Thursday as investors sought out the safe-haven currency, fearing the U.S.-China trade conflict will escalate.
+NEW YORK, May 9 (Reuters) - The Japanese yen surged to a three-month high against the dollar on Thursday, with the Swiss franc at a one-month high as investors sought out the safe-haven currencies, fearing the U.S.-China trade conflict will escalate.

-Two days of trade talks begin in Washington on Thursday, and traders are waiting to see whether Chinese and U.S. negotiators can salvage a deal to prevent more U.S. tariff increases.
+Two days of negotiations begin in Washington on Thursday, and traders are waiting to see whether Chinese and U.S. officials can salvage a deal to prevent more U.S. tariff increases.

-Currency moves this week in response to the latest trade hostilities have been fairly muted, but Thursday’s jump in the yen — which tends to attract demand in times of strife — suggested investor nerves are fraying.
+Currency moves this week in response to the latest trade hostilities have been fairly muted, but Thursday’s jump in the yen and the Swiss franc - which tend to attract demand in times of strife - suggested investor nerves have begun to fray.

 “The Chinese yuan really is the world’s most important currency,” said Societe Generale analyst Kit Juckes.
 “It isn’t the most traded but is an anchor of stability for all markets and if that anchor is dislodged it will lead the dollar and yen higher.”

-Trump said on Wednesday that China “broke the deal” reached in talks with the United States, and vowed not to back down on raising tariffs or imposing new ones unless Beijing “stops cheating our workers”.
+U.S. President Donald Trump said on Wednesday that China “broke the deal” reached in talks with the United States, and vowed not to back down on raising tariffs or imposing new ones unless Beijing “stops cheating our workers.”